Mike4947/Dimensions-Reset/README.md

 ## ✨ Core Features

 * **🌀 Multi-Dimension Resets:** Reliably reset both `the_end` and `the_nether` with simple commands.
-  * **🗓️ Full Automation:** A powerful "set it and forget it" scheduler allows you to configure recurring resets based on an interval (e.g., every 7 days) or a specific day and time (e.g., every Friday at 8:00 PM).
+* **🗓️ Full Automation:** A powerful "set it and forget it" scheduler allows you to configure recurring resets based on an interval or a specific day and time.
 * **🖥️ GUI Control Panel:** An intuitive and easy-to-use `/dr gui` command opens a menu to manage all major plugin functions with simple clicks.
-  * **🛡️ Safe, Restart-Based Workflow:** Dimension resets are finalized with an automated, configurable server restart.
-This is the most stable method, guaranteeing that all portals and game mechanics work perfectly every time.
+* **🛡️ Stable Reset Process:** Dimension resets are handled safely to ensure portals and game mechanics work perfectly after completion without requiring a server restart.
-  * **🔭 Spectator Preview Mode:** Use `/dr preview before <dimension>` to safely inspect the current state of a world in spectator mode without affecting your character.
+* **🔭 Spectator Preview Mode:** Use `/dr preview before <dimension>` to safely inspect the current state of a world in spectator mode.
-  * **⌨️ Smart Tab Completion:** A professional command interface that suggests commands and arguments as you type, making it fast and error-proof.
+* **⌨️ Smart Tab Completion:** A professional command interface that suggests commands and arguments as you type.
-  * **📢 Engaging Announcements:** Keep your players informed with configurable countdowns, server-wide messages, and sound effects for all reset events.
+* **📢 Engaging Announcements:** Keep your players informed with configurable countdowns, server-wide messages, and sound effects.
 * **✅ Confirmation System:** A mandatory `/dr confirm` step for instant manual resets prevents accidents.

 ## 🛠️ Installation